CyberForgeEx/BlackHatOps/README.md

 **Program Implementation - Using C.**

-_Objective of the program - Act Like Malware in the target machine.
-(Target : Windows) _
+Objective of the program - Genuine backdoor implementation in the target machine.
+(Target : Windows)

 1 - Create a connection with server (Socket Program)